koobind/koobind/docs/ansible.md

 You will find full description of LDAP configuration [here](ldap.md).

-A point worth noting: The rootCA attribute in this definition must define the location of the CA file on the local, deployment system.
+A point worth noting: The `rootCA` attribute in this definition must define the location of the CA file on the local, deployment system.
 The playbook will take care of copying the file on some location on the target node, and to mount this location in the `koo-manager` container.

 It will also take care of modifying the rootCA attribute in the configuration to the 'in container' path.

+Once the cluster itself is configured, you will still need to perform the [client installation](installation.md#kubectl-plugin-installation).